 He also knew the manager of the Steam Ship Sudan and managed to score me a free tour!
 A.K.A I got to snoop around the ship for a few hours.
 I was over the moon with excitement!

-It felt surreal to wander around the shooting location of a movie I have been watching for years.
+It felt surreal to wander around the filming location of a movie I have been watching for years.
 Here’s a tour of Agatha Christie’s Nile Cruise, the boat used in Death on the Nile.

-A few years before this, the legendary entrepreneur Thomas Cook, acquires a permit for tourist Nile sailing.
+A few years before this, the legendary entrepreneur Thomas Cook acquires a permit for tourist Nile sailing.
 He then accepts eager tourists aboard his first Nile Cruise for Egyptian tourism in 1876.
 As well as Nile cruises, Cook also built the Old Winter Palace in Luxor and the Old Cataract in Aswan.

-In 1911, he acquires the Steam Ship Sudan and the Arabia to advertise faster cruise ships.
+In 1911, he acquires the Steam Ship Sudan and Arabia to advertise faster cruise ships.
 These boats cut down the tour from Cairo to just 20 days and so more tourists were eager to step aboard.